EdoFro/Freepane_Hierarchy-Swap/ReadMe.md

 ## Your Help needed

 I'm not very good at writing in english, so if you find any error please tell me (and please explain me how to write it correctly)

-If something is not clear or not present in this guide please let me know.